amzovskii/java-challenge/README.md

 There are many ways test and run servlets, here are some suggestions.

+1. As a Maven build.

+    The ``Jetty plugin`` is included in this example's ```pom.xml``` enabling Jetty to be installed and started automatically via Maven.

+    * Use this command:

+        ```mvn jetty:run```

+    For more information see https://www.eclipse.org/jetty/documentation/9.4.x/maven-and-jetty.html

 1. From the command line.

    * Download Jetty from http://www.eclipse.org/jetty/download.html